Tengio/tengio.com/content/blog/flutter-a-new-cross-platform-solution.md

 flutter doctor
 ```

-The default installation target the alpha branch.
+The default installation targets the alpha branch.
 You may want to switch to the master branch because things are progressing very quickly.

 There are a couple of steps required to link Android SDK and Xcode.
-[Flutter setup page](https://flutter.io/setup/) give you all the necessary details that I don't want to duplicate here.
+[Flutter setup page](https://flutter.io/setup/) gives you all the necessary details that I don't want to duplicate here.

 ## Editor

-The best editor for Flutter is a combination of [Atom](https://atom.io/) and the [Flutter atom plugin](https://atom.io/packages/flutter).
+The best editor for Flutter is the combination of [Atom](https://atom.io/) and the [Flutter atom plugin](https://atom.io/packages/flutter).
 It is very easy to install: Atom -> Preference -> Install -> then search for "flutter".

 ![article-img](/img/blog/0005/atom-flutter.jpg)

 The development environment has already a lot of functionalities.
-I personally like the simplicity of it.
+I personally like its simplicity.

 ## Running the examples

-The best way to see what can be done with Flutter is play with the existing examples:
+The best way to see what can be done with Flutter is to play with the existing examples:

 1. [Flutter gallery](https://github.com/flutter/flutter/tree/master/examples/flutter_gallery) : A demo for the material design widgets.